mcwalinski/meanstack/README.md

-# meanstack
+# MEAN Stack
 A skeleton MeanStack App and restful API

+# Component Versions

+MongoDB - v 2.6
+ExpressJS - v 4.12.4
+AngularJS - v 1.4.7
+NodeJS - v 10.25

 ##To Run Locally##
 Install node: https://nodejs.org/download/

 Checkout this project to your computer.

-open terminal and cd to the root directory of this project locally.
+Open terminal and cd to the root directory of this project locally.

 run these commands: